Crocodileur/stepapp-register/README.md

 <h2>1.1 Requirements</h2>

 - Install Python if you dont' already have it : https://www.python.org/downloads/
+- Open Cmd and navigate to the script folder
 - Run```pip install -r requirements.txt```
 <h2>1.2 Chromedriver</h2>